sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **Gap 1: Standards & Interoperability**
 ### The Challenge of "Open Washing"

-**The Problem**: Our ecosystem is fragmented by "standards" that are not genuinely designed to promote interoperability and reversibility, promoted by non-EU players to maintain dominance.
+**The Problem**: Our ecosystem is fragmented by "standards" that are not genuinely designed to ensure interoperability and reversibility, promoted by non-EU players to maintain dominance.
 This creates vendor lock-in and stifles innovation.

 **The Consequence**: A lack of genuine, enforceable interoperability that keeps Europe dependent and divided.
 Cf. the battle for EIFv2 (2009).